gregorio-project/gregorio/UPGRADE.md

 ### Ledger lines

-As of version 5.0, ledger lines are extended through higher pitched notes on either side of a ledger line.
+As of version 5.0, ledger lines are extended through notes on either side of a ledger line that crosses a stem, as long as the notes are within the same element.

-The algorithm for this is simple so it can be predictable, but this means it may not produce the exactly desired results.
+The algorithm for this is simple so it can be predictable, and it cannot take into account spacing adjustments made it TeX.
+This means it may not produce the exactly desired results.
 In order to get the results you want, you can override the automatic behavior in gabc:

 - `[oll:1]` will force an over-the-staff ledger line on a note.
 - `[oll:0]` will suppress an over-the-staff ledger line on a note.